CrunchyData/postgres-operator/hugo/content/Installation/install-with-ansible/installing-operator.md

 ```

 If the above command outputs versions of both the client and API server, the Crunchy
-PostgreSQL Operator has been updated successfully.
+PostgreSQL Operator has been installed successfully.